Kakifrucht/HalfminerSystem/HalfminerCore/README.md

     - Teleport other players to spawn with permission
     - Teleport offline players to spawn once they login
     - Set the spawnpoint with command alias */setspawn*
+      - Set the ender portal spawnpoint with /setspawn end
   - /stats
     - View own and other players stats
     - Allows to compare statistics easily via */stats \<playername> compare*